load7477/BadWordFiltering/README.md

 # BadWordFiltering
 Filtering<br />
-this is korean badword Filtering
+this is korean badword Filtering<br />
+Filter about 600 words